2022 Eastern Illinois Panthers football team

-The 2022 Eastern Illinois Panthers football team represents Eastern Illinois University as a member of the Ohio Valley Conference (OVC) during the 2022 NCAA Division I FCS football season.
-The Panthers are led by first-year head coach Chris Wilkerson and play home games at O'Brien Field in Charleston, Illinois.
+The 2022 Eastern Illinois Panthers football team represented Eastern Illinois University as a member of the Ohio Valley Conference (OVC) during the 2022 NCAA Division I FCS football season.
+The Panthers were led by first-year head coach Chris Wilkerson and played home games at O'Brien Field in Charleston, Illinois.

-Previous season

-The Panthers finished the 2021 season 1–10, 1–5 in OVC play to finish in a tie for last place.
-On January 11, 2022 Adam Cushing has resigned and accept the offensive line position at Duke.
-Chris Wilkerson was named head coach at Eastern Illinois.

 Preseason

 Preseason coaches' poll

 The OVC released their preseason coaches' poll on July 19, 2022.
 The Panthers were picked to finish in second to last place.

 Preseason All-OVC team

 The Panthers had six players selected to the preseason all-OVC team.